 For multifamily pools, the threshold level is 7.5 percent of the aggregate remaining principal balance of the loans that are two or more months delinquent.
-A lower delinquency ratio, however, will not ensure that Ginnie Mae will approve a request for additional commitment authority or will not impose the sanctions set forth in Section 18-3(D).
+A lower delinquency ratio, however, will not ensure that Ginnie Mae will approve a request MBS Guide, Ch.
+18, Part 3, § D.